 If you’re after a genuine VPN free trial and an excellent value product afterwards, Surfshark could be right up your street.

-If you're after a short-term plan to test our a service but want to spend as little as possible to test it out, IPVanish could be right up your street – and performance-wise it impressed in our full IPVanish review.
+If you're after a cheap monthly VPN plan to test out a service but want to spend as little as possible to test it out, IPVanish could be right up your street – and performance-wise it impressed in our full IPVanish review.

-However, for maximum value, you'll want to go for the one-year plan, which works out at just $2.40 a month, and that's a seriously cheap price for what's usually one of the more expensive VPN services.
+However, for maximum value, you'll want to go for the one-year plan, which works out at just $2.40 a month, and that's a great price for what used to be one of the more expensive VPN services.

 Outside of pricing, though, IPVanish is a top quality VPN all round.
 You'll get unlimited simultaneous connections so you and everyone in your household can cover every single device, every one of the company's server's is owned and run in-house to avoid third-party intrusion, and it's also good for streaming Netflix.

-For the cheapest way to trial a premium VPN, IPVanish is certainly worth a shot – but do be aware that after your first instalment prices will rise considerably, so make sure you're comfortable with that before renewing.
+For the cheapest way to trial a premium VPN, IPVanish is certainly worth a shot – but do be aware that after your first instalment prices may rise, so make sure you check the details before renewing.